-Who, within FDA, evaluates biomarker data and recommends for or against qualification?
+Who, in FDA, evaluates biomarker data and recommends for or against qualification?

 What if CDER declines the LOI request?